Defending Yourself: Why It Is A Good Idea

 - Sören Kierkegaard

-opular culture would have us believe that psychological defenses are categorically bad, representing a general guardedness toward life that suggests resistance to growth.
-It is true that when we are being defensive we are less able to take in valuable information, a state that can leave us rigid and unreachable.
-It is also true, however, that without defenses we would be psychologically exposed to such a flood of information, influence and menace that we would be simply incapable of processing anything.
+Popular culture would have us believe that psychological defenses are categorically bad, representing a general guardedness toward life that suggests resistance to growth.
+It is true that when we are being defensive, we are less able to take in and utilize valuable information, a state that can leave us rigid and unreachable.
+It is also true that, without defenses, we would be psychologically exposed to such a flood of information, influence and menace that we would be simply incapable of processing anything.
 Like Kierkegaard's insect, we would feel pitilessly overwhelmed by existence.
+We need defenses, but we need defenses that are well designed.

 Reason and Existenz